sheehui/tp/docs/UserGuide.md

 ### Editing the data file

-DonnaFin data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+DonnaFin's data is saved as a JSON file `[JAR file location]/data/donnafin.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, DonnaFin will discard all data and start with an empty data file at the next run.

-Original AddressBook format           |  Invalid Addressbook format due to direct editting :-------------------------:|:-------------------------:
+Original `donnaFin.json` format           |  Invalid `donnaFin.json` format due to direct editing :-------------------------:|:-------------------------:
 ![DataSetAlexYeoh](images/DataSetAlexYeoh.png) | ![DataSetAlexYeohWrongFormat](./images/DataSetAlexYeohWrongFormat.png)